lop-Louis/northbook/docs/operate/index.md

 ## If you are changing the system itself

-The **ops contract** explains guardrails, exceptions, and receipts for this pilot.
+The **ops contract** explains guardrails, exceptions, and receipts for this platform slice.
 Read it when you are working **on** Northbook, not just using it.
 → [Open ops contract](./ops-contract)